 Once my endocannabinoid health was restored, my body was able to shed the excess weight with greater ease.
 Current cannabis theory suggests that, along with many other internal systems, the endocannabinoid system also regulates metabolism and the reward pathways for substance use disorders involving nicotine, opioids, and alcohol.

 After deciding to opt for cannabis over alcohol, I also felt way better day-to-day, and my cycles of anxiety and depression were greatly diminished.
 I share this story to illustrate the value of improving endocannabinoid tone through alcohol detox.

 Consuming cannabis is a method for balancing endocannabinoid tone.
 And, I might argue, this approach is one of the most fun to explore—so don’t overlook this option!
 Through cannabis, we are able to supplement our body’s own production of cannabinoid molecules for improved endocannabinoid health.

 CBD assists the endocannabinoid system in its ability to create an endocannabinoid tone that is just right for your body.
+CBD can be found plentifully in hemp, a type III cannabis chemovar that has more CBD than THC.
 As such, adding CBD to your daily regimen is a viable and simple strategy when it comes to “tonifying” your unique endocannabinoid system.